hargoniX/master/thesis/thesis.typ

 pipeline of Nunchaku.
 In summary, I reported six bugs and fixed an additional four in Nunchaku itself.#footnote[https://github.com/nunchaku-inria/nunchaku/issues?q=is%3Aissue%20state%3Aopen%20author%3AhargoniX] While some of these bugs are only crashes within Nunchaku, at least three were silent soundness issues.
-Furthermore, I encountered multiple crashes in SMBC due to violations of its core invariant
+Furthermore, I encountered multiple crashes in SMBC due to violations of its main invariant
 #footnote[https://github.com/c-cube/smbc/issues/7] and finally an unsoundness in cvc5 #footnote[https://github.com/cvc5/cvc5/issues/12208],
 which is fixed by now.
 Even though these bugs can often be fixed quickly, they show that Nunchaku has not yet matured to the point where one can expect it to just work.
 Getting to this point will